kipe-io/kipes-sdk/README.md

 ## Features

-- Simplified stream topology creation with fluent API
+- High-level, multi-faceted stream processing commands in a fluent API
-- Processors built for common use-cases
 - Pre-packaged serializers for JSON, Avro, and Protobuf
 - Support for custom serializers
 - Stream testing utilities